What Is An Escrow Account? Definition And Facts

 Can you have an escrow account without a mortgage?

 Even without a mortgage, homeowners will still have to pay their property-related taxes and homeowners insurance.
-If you’ve purchased a home without a loan or paid off your mortgage, it’s still possible to arrange an escrow account to help manage your property taxes and insurance premiums each month.
+If you’ve purchased a home without a loan or paid off your mortgage, it’s still possible to arrange an escrow account to help manage your property taxes and insurance premiums.
 You would just open a bank account and make payments into it each month to be used when the bills come due.

 How do you remove your escrow account from your mortgage?